 Helping recipients of disability income

 Seeking relief for harmed consumers is an important part of our work.
 We also strive to inform institutions about their responsibilities when serving consumers.
-Last year we issued a compliance bulletin to help lenders avoid imposing illegal burdens on consumers receiving disability income who apply for mortgages.
+Last year we issued a to help lenders avoid imposing illegal burdens on consumers receiving disability income who apply for mortgages.
 By helping lenders comply with the law, we help recipients of Social Security disability income receive fair and equal access to credit.
 We also helped by providing information to consumers about their rights as recipients of Social Security disability income.

 These are just a few of the developments you can read about in our third Fair Lending Report.
 We look forward to continuing to advance our work to ensure a fair, equitable, and nondiscriminatory credit market, with equal opportunity for all.